AbhinavOC24/sPay/docs/integrations/webhooks.md

 ### Verifying the Signature

-You must verify the `X-SBTC-Signature` header to ensure the event is genuine.
+You must verify the X-SBTC-Signature header to ensure the webhook event is authentic.
+This signature is generated using the webhook secret that the merchant is required to set during onboarding (in the dashboard, before creating charges) if webhook delivery is needed.

 #### Example (Node.js / Express)